Fully coupled functional equations for the quark sector of QCD: External input and self-consistent renormalization

 The gluon propagator can be computed from its own SDE; for the most recent results in Yang-Mills theory, see~\cite{Cyrol:2014kca, Huber:2016tvc, Huber:2017txg, Huber:2020keu}, while for 2+1--flavour solutions of the fRG-assisted SDE, see~\cite{Gao:2020fbl, Gao:2020qsj}.
 Consequently, we could extend the current system to a fully self-coupled one, the only input being the strong coupling and the current quark masses.
 However, in this work we concentrate rather on the novel key ingredient, namely the computation of the full transversally projected quark-gluon vertex and its properties.
 Therefore, we simply take quantitative input data from either the lattice~\cite{Boucaud:2018xup, Zafeiropoulos:2019flq, Aguilar:2019uob}, the SDE~\cite{Aguilar:2008xm, Aguilar:2012rz, Gao:2020fbl, Gao:2020qsj}, or the fRG~\cite{Fu:2019hdw}.

-For the present computation the input data have to cover the momentum regime \mbox{$p^2 \in [0,\Lambda^2]$}, where $\Lambda$ is the UV cutoff of the loop integrals in the DSEs.
-In the present work we consider UV cutoffs in the range $\Lambda=50-5000$\,GeV, as we also test the cutoff independence of the results, see \sec{sec:Lambda-Indep}.
-While the functional input data cover the full momentum regime, lattice input data cover the regime $p\lesssim 4$\,GeV.
+For the present computation, the input data have to cover the momentum region \mbox{$p^2 \in [0,\Lambda^2]$}, where $\Lambda$ is the UV cutoff of the loop integrals in the SDEs.
+We emphasise that the loops are finite in the limit $\Lambda\to\infty$, and the contributions of loop momenta $q^2 \gg \mu^2$ decay rapidly thanks to the BPHZ subtractions.
+The introduction of a UV cutoff in the numerical implementation is done only for operational speed-up and stability.
+Accordingly, the checks of UV cutoff-independence in the MOM${}^2$ scheme are only tests of the numerical procedure.
+This is to be contrasted with the checks of UV cutoff-independence in the standard MOM scheme.
+There, the validity of the determination of the correct $\Lambda$-dependence, and hence of the values of the renormalization functions, is indeed probed.

+In the present work, we consider UV cutoffs in the range $\Lambda=50-5000$\,GeV for testing the cutoff-independence of the results, see \sec{sec:Lambda-Indep}.
+While the functional input data cover the full momentum regime, lattice input data are restricted within $p\lesssim 4$\,GeV.
 Consequently, they have to be extrapolated towards the UV; the best extrapolation is provided by the functional input data, which agree quantitatively with the lattice data for $p\gtrsim 1$\,GeV.